-Identify metrics associated with those goals (e.g. number of days from job posting to start date)
+Identify metrics associated with those goals. (e.g. number of days from job posting to start date)

-Measure the organization’s current performance as a baseline
+Measure the organization’s current performance as a baseline.

 Establish goals for your organization by comparing your metrics to those of high-performing organizations

-Focus comparisons on organizations who are leaders in that space (e.g. USDS at the federal level) since there is a great amount of variety among performance of government institutions
+Focus comparisons on organizations who are leaders in that space (e.g. USDS at the federal level) since there is a great amount of variety among performance of government institutions.

-Organizations like Glassdoor are a good source of information on industry standards (e.g. How Long Should Your Hiring Process Take?)
+Organizations like Glassdoor are a good source of information on industry standards. (e.g. How Long Should Your Hiring Process Take?)

 Review progress made in other organizations to build on what works